54corbin/job-hunter/openspec/changes/modernize-progress-button/proposal.md

 ## Why
 The current ProgressButton.tsx component has basic styling and simple gradient animations that feel outdated.
-Users expect modern, smooth, and engaging UI interactions, especially in productivity tools like Offer Hunter where the button represents important stop/cancel functionality during job application automation.
+Users expect modern, smooth, and engaging UI interactions, especially in productivity tools like Job Hunter where the button represents important stop/cancel functionality during job application automation.

 The existing component lacks visual hierarchy, modern design patterns, and doesn't provide clear visual feedback about the action being performed.
 A modern, animated ProgressButton will improve user experience and make the extension feel more polished and professional.